Contracts

 Step 1: Review Template Rates

-If you used a contract type with billable type templates:
+If you used a contract type with billing unit type templates:

 - The rates are automatically copied to your contract